On this page

 1. Energy Efficiency

 One of the most significant advantages of LED pool lights is their energy efficiency.
 LEDs use up to 80% less energy than halogen lights, which can lead to substantial savings on your electricity bill over time.
-On the other hand, Halogen lights consume more power and generate more heat, making them less efficient.
+Halogen lights consume more power and generate more heat, making them less efficient.

 2. Lifespan